ApprenticeAI/frapy/docs/topics/components.rst

 -   :setting:`SPIDER_MIDDLEWARES`

-Third-party Scrapy components may also let you define additional Scrapy components, usually configurable through :ref:`settings <topics-settings>`, to modify their behavior.
+Third-party Frapy components may also let you define additional Frapy components, usually configurable through :ref:`settings <topics-settings>`, to modify their behavior.